top of page

 FII (Freediving Instructors International)

-Founded by world champion Martin Stepanek, FII (Freediving Instructors International) emphasizes strict safety standards and progressive skill development.
+Founded by world champion Martin Stepanek, FII (Freediving Instructors International) emphasizes strict safety standards.
+They also focus on progressive skill development.

 Course Levels

-• Level 1 Freediver: Develops basic skills, targeting depths around 20 meters (66 feet).
+• Level 1 Freediver: This level develops basic skills, targeting depths around 20 meters (66 feet).

 • Level 2 Freediver: Extends training to approximately 30–40 meters (98–131 feet).